JSischo/School_District_Analysis/README.md

     ![Revised Scores by School Type.](/Resources/Revised_school_type.png)
     >Revised Scores by School Type

-      -Scores by school type are also unchanged between the original and the revised analyses.
+     - Scores by school type are also unchanged between the original and the revised analyses.

 ## Summary